titoBouzout/dom-flair/readme.md

 ## Attributes supported by `Box`

 The element is `<Box></Box>` and you can just add attributes to it without any values.
 Some attributes like `width` will require a value, but if the value is not required then it just gonna be ignored.

-Here have a table of the complete list of the `Box` attributes:

 ### Definitions